Fundamentally, you want your marketing to generate as much money for you as quickly as possible. Here’s a diagram to explain this.

 Below is a four-point plan that will help you quickly generate income directly into your business, and also maximise your marketing return on investment.

 First, I want you to imagine you’re standing in a field, and right at your feet is a big pile of money.
 Fifty metres away is another pile, 150 metres away, there's another and a fourth pile 300 metres away.
 If I asked you to collect as much money as you possibly could, in as short a time as possible you would start with the money that was right at your feet, and then you would move out to the next getting further away each time.
 What you wouldn’t do is run right to the furthest point 300 metres away, then start grabbing the money and work your way back in.
 That would be a bit weird.
 But, oddly this happens, an awful lot in marketing - businesses, shoot for the most difficult money first and leave the money that's lying in their feet, until last.
+(And that's the flaw; starting with the most expensive and time-consuming marketing first when there are easier sales you can make first.)

 Let's convert the money into people who are going to give us money, of which there are four types.